-- A. A quorum for the Council meetings shall be the president, vice president, and four other board members. - B. One faculty advisor or faculty class sponsor must be present for all business meetings.
+- A. A quorum for the Council meetings shall be the president, vice president, and two other board members. - B. One faculty advisor or faculty class sponsor must be present for all business meetings.
+Faculty advisors and sponsors are not voting members.